dachen3/dachen3.github.io/_news/announcement_4.md

 related_posts: false
 ---

-One paper on multi-ranker based video summarization is accepted by ICCV 2021
+One paper on multi-ranker based video summarization is accepted by <a href='https://iccv2021.thecvf.com/home'>ICCV 2021</a>.